tomlooman/ActionRoguelike/README.md

 # Unreal Engine 5.0

 With the release of UE5, some new rendering features have been enabled.
-For longer end machines it may be required to turn these off.
+For lower end machines it may be required to turn these off.
 You can do so via the Project Settings or the config INI.

 ### DefaultEngine.ini